Jimmy Kelly (Carrickshock hurler)

-James Kelly (1916 – 3 April 1985) was an Irish hurler who played as a midfielder for the Kilkenny senior team.
+James Kelly (3 February 1915 – 3 April 1985) was an Irish hurler who played as a midfielder for the Kilkenny senior team.

-Born in Carrickshock, County Kilkenny, Kelly first arrived on the inter-county scene when he first linked up with the Kilkenny senior team.
+Born in Kilcready, Castlebanny, County Kilkenny, County Kilkenny, Kelly first arrived on the inter-county scene when he first linked up with the Kilkenny senior team.
 He made his debut in the 1938 championship and immediately became a regular member of the team.
 During his career he won two All-Ireland medals and six Leinster medals.
 He was an All-Ireland runner-up on three occasions.

 Kelly also represented the Leinster inter-provincial team on a number of occasions, winning one Railway Cup medal.
 At club level he won six championship medals with Carrickshock.

 His retirement came following Kilkenny's defeat by Laois in the 1949 championship.